-- (c) Eligible Casual Employee means an Employee employed by the Employer in casual employment on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months and who has, but for the birth or expected birth of a Child or the decision to adopt a Child, a reasonable expectation of continuing engagement by the Employer on a regular and systematic basis. - (d) Eligible Employee for the purposes of this clause 50 means an Employee who has at least 12 months' Continuous Service or an Eligible Casual Employee as defined above. - (e) Employee Couple has the same meaning as under the Act. - (f) Long Parental Leave means the 52 weeks' parental leave an Eligible Employee may take under subclause 50.3A person taking Long Parental Leave under subclause 50.3 is the Primary Carer for the purpose of this clause. - (g) Primary Carer means the person who has or will have a responsibility for the care of the Child.
-For the purpose of clause 50.5, only one person can be the Child's Primary Carer on a particular day and means the person who meets the Child's physical needs more than anyone else. - (h) Short Parental Leave means the up to eight weeks' concurrent parental leave an Eligible Employee who will not be the Primary Carer of a Child may take under subclause 50.4. - (i) Spouse includes a person to whom the Eligible Employee is married and a de facto partner, former spouse or former de facto spouse of the Employee.
-A de facto Spouse means a person who lives with the Employee as husband, wife or same-sex partner on a bona fide domestic basis.
+- (c) Eligible Casual Employee means an Employee employed by the Employer in casual employment on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months and who has, but for the birth or expected birth of a Child or the decision to adopt a Child, a reasonable expectation of continuing engagement by the Employer on a regular and systematic basis. - (d) Eligible Employee for the purposes of this clause 50 means an Employee who has at least 12 months' Continuous Service or an Eligible Casual Employee as defined above. - (e) Employee Couple has the same meaning as under the Act. - (f) Flexible Parental Leave means the 30 days' unpaid parental leave an Eligible Employee may take under subclause 50.6 as part of their 52 weeks' entitlement of Parental Leave. - (g) Long Parental Leave means the 52 weeks' parental leave an Eligible Employee may take under subclause 50.3. - (h) Notional Flexible Period is the period during which the Eligible Employee would be on Flexible Parental Leave if the Eligible Employee took leave for all of the Eligible Employee's notified flexible days in a single continuous period. - (i) Primary Carer means the person who has or will have a responsibility for the care of the Child.
+For the purpose of clause 50.7, only one person can be the Child's Primary Carer on a particular day and means the person who meets the Child's physical needs more than anyone else. - (j) Short Parental Leave means the up to eight weeks' concurrent parental leave an Eligible Employee may take under subclause 50.4. - (k) Spouse includes a person to whom the Eligible Employee is married and a de facto partner, former spouse or former de facto spouse of the Employee.
+A de facto Spouse means a person who lives with the Employee as husband, wife or same-sex partner on a bona fide domestic basis. - (I) Stillbirth means the delivery of a Stillborn Child. - (m) Stillborn Child means: - (i) a child who weighs at least 400 grams at delivery or whose period of gestation was at least 20 weeks; and - (ii) who has not breathed since delivery; and - (iii) whose heart has not beaten since delivery.